 Jim was born in Grand Falls, Newfoundland, is an avid curler and rabid Toronto Maple Leaf fan.
 He is a father of four (Kaitlin, Jacob, Cael and Hannah) and lives in Avonport, Nova Scotia.

 co-founded the Theatre in 1972 with Tom Miller and the late Evelyn Garbary.
 She served as Managing Director until July 2015 when she took on the role of Public Affairs Consultant.

 is Mermaid Theatre's Artistic Advisor for Music and Sound Design.
 Steven has created the music for more than a dozen Mermaid shows, including all of our current touring productions.
 His many other professional activities

 , Production Manager, started working part-time in Production in 1994 and joined the team full time in 2001.

 plays an important role as Technical Director both for Mermaid's touring productions as well as MIPAC.

 , Production Associate, has been involved with Mermaid since 1996.

-Richard Cochran is the Front of House Manager at MIPAC.
+is the Box Office Manager at MIPAC.